DataDog/dd-trace-dotnet/blog/2020-09-15-datadog-apm-in-azure-service-fabric.md

 The Datadog Agent is a component that collects telemetry about your infrastructure, merges it with your application telemetry (which is collected by the Tracer) and sends it to the Datadog servers.

 We will use a standalone Docker container to include the Agent into our Service Fabric application.
-We will configure the container to run as a Fabric service available to other components of our application.
+We will configure the container to run as a service available to other components of our application.

 First, add a new Service Fabric service to the solution: